Palanpur: Demographics

-In the 2011 Census of India, Palanpur had a population of 141,592.
+In the 2011 census of India, Palanpur had a population of 141,592.
 Males constitute 53% of the population and females 47%.
 Palanpur has an average literacy rate of 86%, higher than the national average of 59.5%: male literacy is 94%, and female literacy is 78%.
 In Palanpur, 13% of the population is under 6 years of age.

 Places of interest

 In 1750 (Samvat 1806), Bahadur Khan built a brick and mortar city-wall, the Nagarkot of Palanpur.
 It was 3 miles round, 17 to 20 feet high and 6 feet broad with seven bastioned gateways, and, at the corners, round towers armed with guns.
 The gateways of the city-walls were Delhi Darwaja, Gathaman Darwaja, Malan Darwaja, Mira Darwaja, Virbai Darwaja, Salempura Darwaja, Sadarpur Darwaja or Shimla Darwaja.
 Only Mira Darwaja survives today.

 Sher Muhammad Khan attended the coronation ceremony of King George V in Delhi in 1910 and built a club named after him in 1913.
-In 1918, his successor Tale Muhammad Khan constructed Kirti Stambh, a 22 metre tower near the railway station commemorating the gallantry of his father and the history of town and his dynasty.
-He also built Balaram Palace between 1922 to 1936 and later Jorawar Palace (Currently used as Judicial Court) also.
+In 1918, his successor Tale Muhammad Khan constructed Kirti Stambh, a 22-metre tower near the railway station commemorating the gallantry of his father and the history of town and his dynasty.
+He also built Balaram Palace between 1922 and 1936 and later Jorawar Palace (Currently used as Judicial Court) also.
 In 1939, he also built Shashivan, formerly Jahanara Baug, a garden to commemorate his second marriage with a daughter of an Australian businessman.

 The old marketplaces are Nani Bazar, Moti Bazar and Dhalvas.
 Apart from Shahshivan, Chaman Bag is a major public garden in the town.
 Early Jhalori ruler Malik Mujahid Khan built Mansarovar, a lake dedicated to his queen Manbai Jadeja, in 1628.